Royal Navy: Mine countermeasure vessels (MCMV)

-There are two classes of MCMVs in the Royal Navy: three s and six s.
+There are two classes of traditional MCMVs in the Royal Navy: one Sandown-class minehunter and six Hunt-class mine countermeasures vessels.
+All the Sandown-class vessels are to be withdrawn from service by 2025 and are being replaced by autonomous systems, such as the Arcims-class and vessels being procured from Thales defence systems, that are planned to operate from a range of vessels, including so-called "motherships".
+The first of these 'motherships', HMS Stirling Castle, was transferred to the Royal Navy from the Royal Fleet Auxiliary in 2025.
 The Hunt-class vessels combine the separate roles of the traditional minesweeper and the active minehunter in one hull.
-If required, the Sandown and Hunt-class vessels can take on the role of offshore patrol vessels.
+If required, the vessels can take on the role of offshore patrol vessels.

 Offshore patrol vessels (OPV)

 A fleet of eight River-class offshore patrol vessels are in service with the Royal Navy.
 The three Batch 1 ships of the class serve in U.K. waters in a sovereignty and fisheries protection role while the five Batch 2 ships are forward-deployed on a long-term basis to Gibraltar, the Caribbean, the Falkland Islands and the Indo-Pacific region.
-The vessel MV Grampian Frontier is leased from Scottish-based North Star Shipping for patrol duties around the British Indian Ocean Territory.
+The vessel MV Grampian Frontier is leased from Scottish-based company North Star Shipping for patrol duties around the British Indian Ocean Territory.
 However, she is not in commission with the Royal Navy.

 In December 2019, the modified Batch 1 River-class vessel, HMS Clyde, was decommissioned, with the Batch 2 HMS Forth taking over duties as the Falkland Islands patrol ship.